 News Researcher, The Wall Street Journal - NY

-The Wall Street Journal is seeking to hire two research professionals.
-We’re looking for news hounds who want to be an integral part of big, competitive stories.
+The Wall Street Journal is seeking to hire a research professional.
+We're looking for a news hound who wants to be an integral part of big, competitive stories.

 Some weekend and evening work is required.
 The research team answers to Jennifer Forsyth, deputy investigations editor, but will research for all Journal news departments, not solely investigations.